 Wings Club Membership $500-$999 (choose the amount)

 Unlimited admission to the museum for one family (two adults and four children) plus fifteen guest passes per year, invitations to special lectures and 10% discount on gift shop purchases for one year.

 The Tennessee Museum of Aviation will be relying on ALL visitors to follow our safety procedures.
 The overall goal, of these guidelines, will reduce exposure to individuals and surfaces that may result in COVID-19 exposure.
 The museum is requesting our guests be considerate of others while visiting our facility.
 Be personally responsible for YOUR actions.

 - Be mindful of the COVID-19 symptoms.
 Please help us to keep the coronavirus out of our facility.
 If you are experiencing flu-like symptoms such as a fever, coughing and shortness of breath — DO NOT VISIT TODAY.

 - Be thoughtful of other visitors.
-Use common sense to maintain the 6-foot distancing rule.
+Use common sense to maintain the 3-foot distancing rule.

-- Bring your own personal mask (cloth face covering), along with hand sanitizer
+- Bring your own personal mask (cloth face covering)

 - High-touch surfaces will be cleaned frequently.
 However, be personally responsible for yourself and your family members — use hand sanitizer.